Epimetrics-Inc/website/_projects/COVID19.md

 <a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/2.pdf" target="_blank">Is ECQ Working?
 A COVID-19 Monitoring and Evaluation Guide for Government Response.
 23 March 2020</a>

+<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/7.pdf" target="_blank">How will we know if the Enhanced Community Quarantine (ECQ) has been effective?
+A technical guide.
+30 March 2020</a>

 <b> 2.
 Community Mitigation Measures </b>

 <a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/3.pdf" target="_blank">Social vaccine: A Review of Community Mitigation Interventions for Social Immunity.
 23 March 2020</a>